 - Mira accelerates the creation of complex procedures.
 Scripts compile on the fly and run with minimal processing overhead.

 - Mira is truly feature-rich.
 In addition to the core capabilities of the Lua language, Mira's scripting module adds dozens of built-in classes and 600 to 1000 functions for processing, displaying, calibrating, and measuring images and other data.

 - Dozens of useful scripts samples are included to get you up to speed.
 These can be modified and used as templates for your own scripts.

-Programming in Lua, Second Edition, ISBN 85-903798-2-5, by Roberto Ierusalimschy.
+Programming in Lua, Third Edition, ISBN 978-85-903798-5-0, by Roberto Ierusalimschy.
 This authoritative guide to the Lua language was written by its principle architect.
 Disarmingly straightforward and easy to follow, this masterful work is a "must have" for learning the power of the Lua language.
 This may also be purchased directly from the Documentation page at lua.org.

 Lua Programming Gems, ISBN 978-85-903798-4-3, ed.
 Luis Henrique de Figueiredo, Waldemar Celes, and Roberto Ierusalimschy.
 Numerous experts author chapters on programming techniques, algorithms, data structures, extending Lua using modules, and other topics.